Repayment vs interest-only mortgages

 What is a repayment mortgage?

-It’s a type of mortgage where you pay off the money you’ve borrowed and any interest charged on the loan over a set period.
+It’s a type of mortgage where you pay off the borrowed money and any interest charged on the loan over a set period.

-Payments are monthly and typically spread between 24 and 30 years*, although this can be as little as 5 or as much as 35 years.
+Payments are monthly and typically spread between 24 and 30 years*, although this can be as little as five or as much as 35 years.

 Repayment mortgages cost more than an interest-only mortgage on a monthly basis.

-At the start of the term, a greater share of the payment is interest, however, when you get to the end of your mortgage term the loan is paid off entirely and you’ll own the property outright.
+At the start of the term, a greater share of the payment is interest; however, when you reach the end of your mortgage term, the loan is paid off entirely, and you’ll own the property outright.

 * Source: Central Bank of Ireland’s Household Credit Market Report 2020